redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 complete, ~ 15 minutes.

-Internally it will be using [Puppet](https://puppet.com/) to orchestrate the installation and orchestration of the various OpenStack undercloud services as containers to be run by [Podman](https://podman.io/).
+Internally it will be using [Puppet](https://puppet.com/) to orchestrate the installation and configuration of the various OpenStack undercloud services as containers to be run by [Podman](https://podman.io/).
 Containers allow for better isolation and portability.

-After it's done we can access the undercloud's `openstack` command via a shortcut:
+After it's done we can access the undercloud's `openstack` command via a shortcut, e.g.:

-    hypervisor/tripleo/openstack
+    hypervisor/tripleo/openstack network list

+This relies on the `stackrc` environment file in the Hypervisor's `stack` user's home directory.

 We can also access the individual service containers via the `hypervisor/tripleo/podman`, `hypervisor/tripleo/podman-bash`, and `hypervisor/tripleo/podman-restart` shortcuts.
 Run any of